Pieter de Bitter: Commandeur

 In April 1661, De Bitter was appointed both Surveyor of the Ships and Master of Naval Ordnance in Batavia.
 On 22 July he was appointed Commandeur of a fleet sent to, again, blockade Goa.
 On 7 January 1663, he was present when Goens captured Kochi.
 De Bitter functioned as temporary governor of this city.
 On 12 May 1664, he returned to Batavia; on 21 June he was sent as an envoy to the court of the King of Siam, Narai the Great, and managed to secure a renewal of the Dutch – Siamese treaty on 22 August, returning on 30 November to Batavia.

 In December De Bitter was appointed commandeur of a Return Fleet.
 Twice each year the company sent back spices to the Dutch Republic.
 As the Second Anglo-Dutch War threatened, it was decided to let an experienced officer command the treasure-laden fleet, which had been made as valuable as possible to assist the fatherland.
 It was of the utmost importance that this shipment did not fall into enemy hands and De Bitter had received secret instructions to avoid this.
 En route he learned that war had broken out and that the Dutch home fleet had been defeated in the Battle of Lowestoft.
 New instructions by the States General of the Netherlands ordered him to seek refuge in the neutral port of Bergen in Norway.
-There, on 12 August 1665, he was attacked by an English flotilla, violating the neutrality of the port.
-De Bitter managed to inspire his crews to an effective defence and in this Battle of Vågen beat off the attack, with heavy losses for the English.
+There, on 12 August 1665, he was attacked by an English flotilla under Thomas Teddeman.
+De Bitter managed to inspire his crews to an effective defence and in the ensuing Battle of Vågen beat off the attack.
+His ships inflicted 421 casualties on Teddeman's flotilla but suffered 108 men killed or wounded.